Actindo-AG/Documentation/Channels/UserInterface/06a_Log.md

   Name and username of the user who created the intent.

 - *Message*
-  Details of the log message.
+  Log message to the intent.

 - *ID*
   Log message identification number.
 The ID number is automatically assigned by the system.